helloanh/aws-wordpress-setup/aws-wp-setup-lab2-setup-ec2.md

         chmod -R 755 wp-content
         chown -R apache.apache wp-content

+### COMMON ISSUES
+Error Establishing Database Connection - make sure your rds security group has the correct inbound rule.
+You can add your IP address and also the Web-DMZ for inbound rule.

 ## RECAP
         +  Set up EC2 instance with S3 permissions
         +  Install WordPress with RDS database